pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-Specifies the name of the EventHub Namespace.
+Specifies the name of the grandparent EventHub Namespace.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubNamespaceAuthorizationRule.ts#L135">property primaryConnectionString</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/eventHubAuthorizationRule.ts#L149">property primaryConnectionString</a>
 </h3>

 ```typescript